Rotational Equilibrium: How Weight Decay Balances Learning Across Neural Networks

+\textbf{Constraining the Rotational Dynamics:} \Cref{tab:constraining_smd} shows the impact of replacing weight decay in AdamW via \cref{alg:rotational_wrapper} (RV-AdamW) for various network architectures and tasks.
+To quantify the effect of weight decay on the baselines, we repeat them with the same hyperparameters aside from disabling weight decay, i.e.\ with\ $\lambda=0$.
+Training without weight decay is similar to using a different learning rate schedule \citep{li2020exponential}.
+In particular, \semph{for scale-invariant weights, disabling weight decay is similar to multiplying the learning rate schedule for $\eta_r$ with an exponentially decaying function.} An example of this can be seen in \cref{appx:fig:adamw_vs_adam_dynamics} in \cref{appx:sec:additional_experiments}, which also shows the accompanying increase in the weight norms.
+The effects of this will vary with training length, the weight decay value used, the initial weight norms etc. Without weight decay GPT training eventually diverges (at least in bfloat16), which was also observed before by \citet{andriushchenko2023wd}.

-However, this is not always the case and the zero-shot performance is sometimes notably worse than the baseline.
-The IWSLT2014 experiment is a good example of this.
-Here we find that the baseline is trained with weight decay that is effectively zero.
-The resulting training never reaches equilibrium where the average rotation would be very low (remember that the weight decay value affects the convergence rate towards equilibrium, see Equation~\ref{eq:adamw_norm_convergence}).
+\Cref{tab:constraining_smd} shows that in most cases the RV perform similarly to the original baseline using exactly the same hyperparameters (zero-shot).
+This is expected if the baseline training is dominated by the steady-state equilibrium phase that the RV is designed to model.
+This is not always the case, for example in the IWSLT2014 the weight decay of the baseline is too low to have a significant impact over the course of training.
+The resulting training never reaches the equilibrium the RV models, where the average rotation would be very low (remember that the weight decay value affects the convergence rate towards equilibrium, see \cref{eq:adamw_norm_convergence}).
 In such cases we also perform a ``few-shot'' experiment where we do light tuning of the weight decay parameter.
-We can roughly predict this modified value based on measurements of the observed rotation during the baseline training.
+We can roughly predict the modified value based on measurements of the observed rotation during the baseline training using \cref{tab:equilibrium_summary}.

-Appendix~\ref{appx:sec:additional_experiments} shows experiments for other base optimizers.
-In all cases we are able to recover the baseline performance with the RV. \textbf{This suggests that controlling the average angular update size is sufficient to obtain the benefits of weight decay.
+\Cref{appx:sec:additional_experiments} shows experiments for other base optimizers.
+In all cases we are able to recover the baseline performance with the RV. \semph{This suggests that controlling the average angular update size is sufficient to obtain the benefits of weight decay.
 Note that our intention here is not to outperform the baselines}, although we believe the insights from the RVs could help with this in the future.